Will Texas Turn Blue in 2024?

 Here are some numbers to consider.
 In the past 20 years, Texas has moved leftward 9%, about 2% every 4-year presidential cycle.

 We expect that trend to continue, but the Texas GOP has passed several voter suppression laws in this state and we expect those laws will slow the trend leftwards.
-Our expectation this presidential cycle is that we will move around 1% leftward, especially if Trump is the nominee.
+Our expectation this presidential cycle is that we will move around 1%- 2% leftward, especially with Trump as the nominee.
 In 2020, Biden garnered 46.5% of the vote, finishing 630K votes behind Trump.
 We have to go back to Jimmy Carter’s 1976 election to see a percentage that high for a Democrat.
 Texas is coming to a tipping point, but when will we turn blue?

 Statistics to consider